Astocanthus/low-layer-platform/ROADMAP.md

     * **Application Platform (PaaS):**
         * Develop a service layer (potentially via a UI) for rapid application deployment ("software factory," CNaaS).
         * The backend for this UI will leverage pre-packaged **Terraform** modules to provision and connect services (clusters, DBs, etc.).
-        * This layer will integrate license pre-selection for service deployment opensource & free to use compatibility.
+        * This layer will integrate license pre-selection for service deployment.
+    * **Prepare for AI/GPU Integration:**
+        * Architect a "placeholder" within the platform to integrate GPU hardware support (e.g., NVIDIA device plugins for Kubernetes).
+        * **Target AI Platform:** The goal is to enable an SME-focused (PME) platform for:
+            * Partial/Custom model training (fine-tuning).
+            * Multi-GPU inference, fully orchestrated by Kubernetes.